Hadron Physics at Accelerators, Symmetries and Neutron Stars 1

 The focus will be on Hadron properties within nuclear matter and in particular we will learn how this can be connected to a possible observation of chiral symmetry restauration.
 Another rather hot topic in our field is the tests with terrestrial experiments of diferent hypotheses for the content of neutron stars.
 The state of the art of this kind of research will be discussed as well.

-KTA course I and II, Expert or Intro
+Nuclear, Particle and Astrophysics Lecture, Expert or Intro

 Courses, Learning and Teaching Methods and Literature